eloj/radix-sorting/README.md

 the bit-columns in the key, as long as we preserve the relative order of the underlying sort keys, such that we maximize opportunity for column skipping.

-In other words, if we know which 1-bit columns are irrelevant, i.e those which are all the same bit-value, then we could use our key-derivation function to partition the key such that all relevant columns move to towards the LSB, and all irrelevant towards the MSB, and as long as we preserve the relative order of _relevant columns_, this should create opportunity for a wider radix to skip columns at the MSB end of the key.
+In other words, if we know which 1-bit columns are relevant, i.e those which are not all the same bit-value, then we could partition the keys such that all relevant columns move to towards the LSB, and all irrelevant towards the MSB, and as long as we preserve the relative order of _relevant columns_, this should create opportunity for a wider radix to skip columns at the MSB end of the key.

-In essence, our derived key now consists only of those key bits that are relevant.

-While detecting which columns are relevant can be done efficiently in one pass with simple bit-operations, it's not immediately obvious how the partitioning step of key compaction can be done efficiently in software.
+Calculating a mask of which columns are relevant can be done efficiently in one pass using simple bit-operations.
+We already do this pass to generate histograms, so no performance is lost here.

+The mask can then be used together with a parallel bit-extraction instruction, where available, to pack the keys.
+On AMD64 this instruction is called `PEXT` and is part of the [BMI2 instruction set](https://en.wikipedia.org/wiki/Bit_manipulation_instruction_set#BMI2_(Bit_Manipulation_Instruction_Set_2)).

+The mask will also tell us the maximum amount of bit compaction that can be achieved, and so we can decide to skip it if it wouldn't expose any whole radix-N columns.

 This is an active area of research.

 ### <a name="histogram-memory"></a> Histogram memory